How Long Does Meth Stay In Urine? How Long Does Meth Stay in Your System? Meth Drug Test Factors, Detox & Treatment

 - Polysubstance Abuse: The presence of other substances may impact the body’s ability to metabolize meth.

 - Body Chemistry: A person’s body chemistry can heavily impact both how they react to the drug and how they can break down meth.
-How long meth stays in your urine, blood or system is largely dependent on the metabolism of methamphetamine in the body.
+How long meth stays in your urine, blood, or system mainly depends on the metabolism of methamphetamine in the body.

-- Route of Administration: Different means of administration may impact how quickly the body can start the meth metabolism process.
+- Route of Administration: Different administration means may impact how quickly the body can start the Meth metabolism.

 - Dosage: Higher dosages generally stay in your system longer.
 How long does meth stay in urine?
 Typically, a urine test shows a higher concentration of methamphetamine than other forms of testing because the metabolites are eliminated through urine.